 Snow leopards are known to have large home ranges of the order of 250-700 km2 in size (Johansson et al., 2016).
 Ranges might be exclusive for territorial individuals, but populations of large felids generally are constituted of territorial, transient and floater individuals from both sexes, with the latter two categories leading to large scale overlaps (Chundawat et al., 2016; Johansson et al., 2016).
 Density of a species on the other hand is often strongly correlated with the habitat quality and availability of prey.
-Analyses that assume constant density across large study areas can lead to spurious inferences.
+Analyses that assume constant density across large study areas can lead to spurious inferences in case density is inherently varying spatially.
 In addition, because snow leopard distribution is closely aligned to habitat types and demonstrates strong spatial preferences, and individual home ranges tend to be larger than the length or width of individual habitat patches (Johansson et al., 2016), inferences assuming ranging patterns around an activity centres that take no account of habitat types could lead to biases.

+Snow leopards tend to have large home ranges that limit the number of protected areas which can encompass viable populations.
+The Global Snow Leopard and Ecosystem Protection Program has identified 23 snow leopard landscapes to be protected by 2020.
+Some State owned Protected Areas focus on strict protection by limiting human-use, Others implement participatory community based conservation programs.
+Some successful snow leopard conservation programs focus on community participation (GSLEP XX, Mishra XX).
+A large proportion of snow leopard habitat however may not have any on-going specific conservation models.
+The protection strategies may vary across or even within each landscape, depending on the local situation analysis.
+Ultimately, all snow leopard conservation models aim at either improving or maintaining the snow leopard densities.
+However, because of their large home ranges and strong habitat preferences, very small or very big study areas that assume constant density, detection probability and uniform ranging patterns can bias the abundance (or density) estimates.
+Similarly, density is often a function of availability of quality of habitat to a species.
+Few studies provide a comparison between the impacts of different conservation strategies on snow leopard conservation, let alone address the effect of spatial variables on density, detection and ranging patterns.

-We analyse three neighbouring snow leopard populations in South Gobi, Mongolia to explore the effects of habitat covariates on detection probability, density and ranging patterns.
+We analyse three neighbouring snow leopard populations in South Gobi, Mongolia to explore the effects of conservation programs, and habitat covariates on detection probability, density and ranging patterns.
 We consider a range of candidate models and present abundance estimates from the best model, along with spatially variable density surfaces based on ecologically relevant covariates.
+We also compare the densities between the three study areas that represent different levels of conservation approaches using information theoretic approach.
+More specifically, we test the following hypotheses in this manuscript:

+Is snow leopard density constant within and across study areas or does it vary as a function of certain habitat variables and/or conservation status between a protected, partially protected and unprotected study area within South Gobi, where each of them implements different conservation models.

+Whether different camera traps have variable trap rates as a function of certain habitat characteristics (e.g. presence of water bodies and topographic features), and how these micro-habitat specific responses affect results especially when using Spatial Capture Recapture framework.

+Do specific habitat types influence ranging patterns of snow leopards, and what is the cost of not testing their effect on resultant density estimates.

-We also compare the densities between the three study areas using information theoretic approach.
-The results provide a set of general guidelines for the analysis of snow leopard populations in mountain habitats.
+In addition to informing our ecological understanding, the results provide a set of generic guidelines for the analysis of snow leopard populations in mountain habitats.

 Methodology